kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE454-Distributed-Computing.md

 - **eventual consistency** is extremely weak, all servers will eventually produce the same reads in the absence of new writes
 - **session guarantees**: successive reads on the same value will always return the same or newer values

+Causal > sequential > Linearizability

+Eventual is incomparable, since it pertains to liveness
 ### [Zookeeper](https://learn.uwaterloo.ca/d2l/le/content/459381/viewContent/2583932/View)
 - bounded write throughput, unbounded read throughput
 - znodes can be created, deleted, `setData, getData(path, watch)`, `Stat exists(path, watch)`, `getChildren(path, watch)`, sync, setACL and getACL